-TFMA Academic Advisors Amanda Catularo and Jordan Greenwood will help you chart your course through your degree program and major, discuss academic electives, and all the policies and procedures regarding registration, withdrawals, changes of major and leaves of absence.
+TFMA Academic Advisors Dariq Cobb and Jordan Greenwood will help you chart your course through your degree program and major, discuss academic electives, and all the policies and procedures regarding registration, withdrawals, changes of major and leaves of absence.
 Current students can schedule an appointment to meet an academic advisor using the online appointment system.

 Please make plans to visit your academic advisor at least once per year, to make sure that you are on track.
 Students who plan to study abroad need to plan early, ideally before the beginning of the sophomore year.
 Students interested in studying in Los Angeles should review the program requirements and courses.

 Students preparing to graduate must file the necessary paperwork one semester prior to the graduation date.
 At that time, an appointment should be made with an academic advisor to complete a graduation review and application for graduation.

 Academic advisors attempt to avoid errors when advising students about their program requirements, but schools and colleges cannot assume liability for errors in advising.
 Therefore, students must assume primary responsibility for knowing the requirements for their degree and for acquiring current information about their academic status.

 Academic Advising maintains a physical file of important documentation regarding your academic progress, but the University also provides digital tools to guide you, including the DARS (Degree Audit Reporting System).
 Undergraduate students and their advisors use the DARS to plan and track a student’s academic career at Temple.
 Click for more information about the DARS.